1989 Oklahoma Sooners football team: Rankings

-Season summary

 Preseason

 Quarterback Charles Thompson was arrested in February 1989 for selling cocaine to an undercover FBI agent.
 Barry Switzer resigned on June 9 amid player misconduct and allegations of recruiting violations, five players had been arrested on felony charges, and the NCAA placed the Sooners on probation, with penalties that included reduced scholarships and a postseason ban for the 1989 and 1990 seasons.